UmamiAppearance/contodo/README.md

 ## Usage
-First either import the esm-module or add the iife script tag to the html page.
-After that, the constructor ***ConTodo** is available and ready to use:
+First either import the esm-module or add the iife script tag to the HTML page.
+After that, the constructor **ConTodo** is available and ready to use:

 ### ES6
 ```html